kescardoso/yinnsound/README.md

 ### 3. How YIN & SOUND IN THE SOUTH will help clients achieve their goals

-- This website is a user-friendly, one-page scrolling site, containing: text, images, videos and grids to help and guide clients into finding the information they are looking for.
+- This website is completely responsive; it has been carefully optimized and tested for all devices: mobile, tablet and desktop.
-- This website is also responsive, and has been carefully optimized and tested for mobile, tablets and desktop views.
+- This website is a user-friendly, one scrolling page with a top-fixed navbar, presenting wide space with text, images, videos and grids to help and guide clients into finding the information they are looking for.

 #### User Stories:
 A female English-speaking expat in the South of France, who relocated with her husband and needs to redefine her career and social life.
 She is looking to quickly integrate the job marketing by becoming a yoga instructor among expats moms in her small town community with a short and budget-friendly training.